theolivenbaum/resin/README.md

 ##DocumentFile

 Documents should be persisted.
 Because if not, what will be returned in response to a query?
 Lucene sometimes skips the part about fetching the fields of the documents in a search result because that's what you told it to do.
 Those queries execute very fast.
-But you should at least be returning documents where one of its fields have been deserialized, otherwise the result of your full-text query is not very interesting.
+You usually return documents where at least one of its fields have been deserialized though, otherwise the result of your full-text query will not make very much sense.
 For now, in Resin, all fields are always returned.

 How the file looks on disk is not very interesting.
 The in-memory equivalent is this:

 	// docid/fields/values
 	private readonly IDictionary<int, IDictionary<string, IList<string>>> _docs;

 That means more than one document fit into a document file.
 A whole list of them would fit.
+Imagine how it looks in-memory.
+I mean I can only guess the shape but it looks to be covering a large area of your RAM.
+It's a huge tree of stuff.
+Almost as wierd-looking as the term grahp, remember:

+	// terms/docids/positions
+	IDictionary<string, IDictionary<int, IList<int>>> _terms;

 [Code](https://github.com/kreeben/resin/blob/master/Resin/DocumentFile.cs)

 ##IndexWriter

 Store the documents.
-But first analyze them and create field files that are queryable.
+But also analyze them and create field files that are queryable.
 There's not much to it:

 	public void Write(Document doc)
 	{